joshn28/zookeeper/README.md

 # Zookeeper

-A fun simple tool for monitoring animals and their status to help a fake local zoo.
+A fun simple tool for monitoring animals and their status that can help a local zoo look after its denizens.

 # What I've learned: